tinode/chat/server/db/rethinkdb/schema.md

 ```

 ### Table `messages`
 The table stores `{data}` messages

 Fields:
 * `Id` currently unused, primary key
 * `CreatedAt` timestamp when the message was created
 * `UpdatedAt` initially equal to CreatedAt, for deleted messages equal to DeletedAt
-* `DeletedAt` timestamp when the message was deleted for all users
+* `DeletedFor` array of user IDs which soft-deleted the message
+ * `DelId` topic-sequential ID of the soft-deletion operation
-* `DeletedFor` IDs of the users who have soft-deleted the message
+ * `User` ID of the user who soft-deleted the message
 * `From` ID of the user who generated this message
 * `Topic` which received this message
-* `SeqId` id of the message
+* `SeqId` messages ID - sequential number of the message in the topic
 * `Head` message headers
 * `Content` application-defined message payload